 NAIC staff will have access to edit the Model Findings Inventory.
 Other model stakeholders will have Read access to the file.

 The Model Findings Inventory will be updated whenever there is a new finding, whenever a finding is remediated, and any time there is a change in one or more of the details shown above.

+Emergency Model Findings and Expedited Process

+Material errors discovered in the GOES scenarios could necessitate the need to be classified as an “Emergency Model Finding” and undergo an expedited process for remediation.
+Under this situation communication and quick public discussion of an issue would be important to determining rapid corrective action.
+If necessary, membership of the Life Actuarial (A) Task Force could consider a “Waiver of Task Force Procedure” under the Valuation Manual Section 1.A.4.

 Model Change Management